 Ed Power from the Irish Independent gave Black Panther a negative review which his opinion completely misses the point.
 Like most comic book superheroes in films such as Iron Man 3, Spider-Man Homecoming, Wonder Woman or even The Dark Knight Rises, it necessarily tackles who is that character behind the suit.
 What makes a great leader?
 This is not a film about how many bad guys T’Challa can beat up.
 Just like Captain America, we know that T’Challa is a super soldier but instead of a military experiment, his strength comes from a natural source – the heart-shaped herb.
 This is a film on how a leader is caught between the two dividing ideals and like a Nelson Mandela figure (even right down to his tone of voice), T’Challa has to understand those viewpoints in order to move the country forward and stamp his own legacy as King.
 Relating to the current divisions within communities and aspects of tribalism in our world today, Black Panther asks the question – how do we become the solution instead of the never-ending and repetitive problem?

 This is a great thing about Black Panther.
 It has so many different encompassing viewpoints that there’s no simple right or wrong answer.
 It refuses to do a cut and paste job by telling the same clichéd tale of the good versus the bad.
 It manages to bring an emotional substance and education that speaks volumes.
 That substance comes in the form of black history, specifically cultural identity.
-Similar to Ava DuVernay’s brilliant Netflix documentary 13th, Black Panther not only stands up as a Hollywood blockbuster but conveys an adult and chronological context that touches upon the Civil Rights movement, Black Lives Matter and the current African-American plight, and of course slavery.
+Similar to Ava DuVernay’s brilliant Netflix documentary 13th, Black Panther not only stands up as a Hollywood blockbuster but conveys an adult and chronological context that touches upon slavery, the Civil Rights movement, Black Lives Matter and the current African-American plight.
 This questioning exploration is explored beautifully through the character of Erik ‘Killmonger’ Stevens (Michael B. Jordan).

 I’ve criticised Marvel films in the past for how their villains can be generic and simplistic.
 My general rule of thumb is simple – can you relate to them?
 Because that is what villains do.
 You don’t necessarily have to agree with them but their viewpoint of their world points out flaws in the system in which they feel requires a shift in the paradigm.
 Through their evolutionary mindset, they test and challenge our heroes on those principles.
 It worked brilliantly in Spider-Man Homecoming because Michael Keaton got the time to paint that picture and Michael B. Jordan similarly takes that to a new level in Black Panther.
 You can’t accuse Killmonger of being a simplistic villain.
 In fact, he is easily one of the best and most layered villain in the MCU.